White Line Disease in Cattle

 Best Practices for Recovery

-- Feed a balanced diet with biotin, zinc, and copper for strong horn growth.
+• Feed a balanced diet that includes biotin, zinc, and copper, as these nutrients are what actually drive strong and healthy horn growth.

 Prevention of White Line Disease in Cattle